Ghost in the Shell: Arise

 Ghost in the Shell: Arise (攻殻機動隊 ARISE, Kōkaku Kidōtai Araizu) is an original video animation and television series that serves as a re-imagining of the 1989–91 manga series Ghost in the Shell by Masamune Shirow.
 The series features new character designs and is directed by Kazuchika Kise, screenplay by Tow Ubukata, and music by Cornelius.

 Ghost in the Shell: Arise – Alternative Architecture, a recompilation of the four original parts of the OVA in a television format, aired on nine stations from April 5 to June 14, 2015.
 The AAA broadcast included two original episodes (later released as the fifth OVA) that help tie Ghost in the Shell: Arise with its 2015 animated film sequel Ghost in the Shell: The New Movie.

 Plot

 The series takes place in the year 2027, where many people in developed countries have become cyborgs with prosthetic bodies.
 Primarily set in the fictional Japanese Newport City, the series follows a younger Motoko Kusanagi before the formation of Public Security Section 9.
 At the start of Arise she is a member of the federal 501 Organization, a group who employs advanced infiltration tactics and espionage to attack or neutralize enemy threats.
-The 501 Organization is also the legal owner of Kusanagi's prosthetic body, which is lent to her in exchange for her services to the group.
-This debt displeases her and causes a disparity between herself and her employer.
+The 501 Organization is also the legal owner of Kusanagi's prosthetic body, which is lent to her in exchange for her services to the group –an abiding source of tension.

+Production

+Masamune Shirow, author of the original Ghost in the Shell manga, provided a plot as the basic idea for this alternate-universe original story but asked the staff to do what they wanted with it, remaining largely hands-off.
+This resulted in less narrative involvement by him compared to season 1 of Ghost in the Shell: Stand Alone Complex, although his supplied character and mechanical designs were followed more closely here.
+These contributions are shown in his editorial section in Pandora in the Crimson Shell, beginning with Vol. 3.
+Both unrelated projects ended up having unintentional crossover names, ideas, and designs, as Shirow was creating material for the launches of both at the same time, with Lieutenant Colonel Kurtz shifting from one project to the other.
+Unit 501 subsequently became part of Motoko Kusanagi's military history in Shirow's own canon, after appearing in the extra chapter of Vol. 23, having previously been hinted at in the editorials.